sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

 ### Prelude:

 Once, my friend have shown me one very bad video, that I couldn't watch it even for a second.
-I will not tell the content of this video, but it involves an infant and a man.
+It was a child-porn video, it involves an elbow-sized infant (female), a table and a man.

 My first thought was: This should not be forgotten!